Charlie Javice: Early life and education

 Javice grew up in Westchester County, New York.
-She is Jewish.
 Her father, a French financier, worked at a hedge fund while her mother is a life coach and former teacher.
 Javice attended the French-American School of New York (Lycée franco-américain de New York), a private school that provides education from age 3 to the 12th grade.

 In 2013, Javice graduated from the Wharton School of the University of Pennsylvania after three years with a bachelor's degree in finance and legal studies.
 As a freshman at Wharton, she founded PoverUp, an online platform to help students learn more about starting micro-finance clubs.
 During her sophomore year, she became a member of the Board of Overseers for the University of Pennsylvania Hillel organization, associated with Hillel International, a Jewish campus organization.
 She continued in this capacity until 2015.

 Career

 In 2016, Javice founded Frank, which assists student borrowers in obtaining loans and financial aid.

 In 2017, the United States Department of Education accused Frank of potentially misleading customers to believe it was affiliated with the US government, forcing the company to change its website from frankfafsa.com to frank.com.
 Frank settled with the Department of Education in 2018.

 In 2018, Javice was sued by Adi Omesy, a co-founder of Frank, over wage theft in Israel.
 In 2021, she was ordered to pay $35,000.

 In September 2021, she sold the company to JPMorgan Chase for $175 million and was appointed managing director at JPMorgan, overseeing student-focused products at Chase.
 She was suspended in September 2022 following a lawsuit by her employer and was terminated for cause in November.

 In November 2019, Javice was listed on Forbes 30 Under 30, a pick the publication regretted four years later; Javice was included in its 'Hall of Shame', featuring ten picks Forbes wished it could take back.